dojot/docs/source/architecture.rst

 Components
 ----------

-dojot was design to make possible fast solution prototyping and ease of use, along with scalability and robustness.
+dojot was designed to make fast solution prototyping possible, providing a platform that's easy to use, scalable and robust.
 Its internal architecture makes use of many well-known open-source components with others designed and implemented by dojot team.
 This architecture is described on :numref:`new_arch`.

 .. _new_arch:
 .. figure:: images/new_architecture.png